-These video streaming platforms have empowered these consumers because they allow them to choose whatever video content they want to watch.
+These video streaming platforms have empowered these consumers.
+This is because they allow them to choose whatever video content they want to watch.

-There has been a greater demand for popular OTT streaming platforms like Netflix, Disney Plus, Amazon Prime Video, Hulu, and HBO Max because of its huge library of content that is available for consumers.
+There has been a greater demand for popular OTT streaming platforms like Netflix, Disney Plus, Amazon Prime, etc. because of its huge library of video content.

 Another video content that was on the rise during this pandemic was live streaming.
 More people watched, engaged with, and made live streams on popular live streaming platforms like Twitch, YouTube Live, and Facebook Live.

 Live streaming content has a wide range of topics like gaming, music and food to name a few.
 However, a bulk of these live streaming content focuses on games which is most popular on Twitch.

 The success and continued growth of these live streaming platforms is due to how it encourages live interaction between the presenter and its audience.
 This fosters a strong sense of relationship within their community.

 This sense of community is especially important for a lot of people during the pandemic.
 This is because these live interactions with fellow online users and live stream presenters may be the only interactions they will have for now since they are only allowed to have limited face to face interactions with people outside.

 Here are some important 2020 statistics that you need to know about videos and video marketing:

 The Demand and Popularity of Videos is Still Increasing

 This year has proven that people are watching even more video content.
 They are also paying more attention to videos compared to other types of media content.